lapism/search/README.md

         android:layout_width="match_parent"
         android:layout_height="match_parent" />

-    You can find examples of layouts in Sample project !!!
+    You can find examples of layouts in the Sample project !!!
 ```

 **Styling SearchView:**